Amber Ruffin

 Amber Mildred Ruffin (born January 9, 1979) is an American comedian, writer and actress.
-She hosted her own late-night talk show titled The Amber Ruffin Show on Peacock.
+She hosted her own late-night talk show titled The Amber Ruffin Show on Peacock from 2020 to 2022.
 She has been a writer for Late Night with Seth Meyers since 2014.
-When she joined the show she became the first Black woman to write for a late-night network talk show in the United States.
+When she joined Meyers' show, she became the first Black woman to write for a late-night network talk show in the United States.

 In January 2021, she co-authored a book with her sister Lacey Lamar titled You'll Never Believe What Happened to Lacey: Crazy Stories about Racism, which made the New York Times Best Seller list.
 They released a second book, The World Record Book of Racist Stories, in 2022.
 In 2022, Ruffin and her writing partner Jenny Hagel co-founded their production company Straight to Cards under their overall deal with Universal Television.

 Early life and education

 Ruffin was born in Omaha, Nebraska, to Theresa and James Ruffin.
 She is the youngest of five children.
 As a child, she learned Signing Exact English to communicate with a deaf neighbor.
 Ruffin graduated from Benson High School in 1996.